Property Brothers: Reception

 Within three weeks of its HGTV debut in the United States, the show was the top rated of the night.
 By 2015, Property Brothers had seen a 77-percent increase in ratings on the W Network over its premiere season.
 The fifth season attracted more than 10 million US viewers on HGTV in the 25–54 age demographic, and the series consistently ranked as a top five cable program among upscale women in the 25–54 age group.

 By 2017, Property Brothers remained one of HGTV's highest rated shows, was HGTV's number three primetime show, and averaged 2 million viewers per week.

 Consumer Reports put it on its list of best home improvement shows, saying, "We all wish Drew and Jonathan were our big brothers—and that they’d help us find our dream home."
 Critics of the show have remarked that the high-budget home purchases and renovations are "out of touch" with the changing housing markets that favor rentals, though Kathleen Finch (an HGTV executive) has said that so-called "hatewatch is part of the appeal" of the show.

 Property Brothers has drawn notice from multiple awards.
 After being nominated in 2011, Drew and Jonathan won the 2012 Leo Award (the awards program for the British Columbia film and television industry) for "Best Host(s) in an Information or Lifestyle Series" for Property Brothers.
 In 2012, they were nominated for a Rose d'Or award in the lifestyle show category.
 The show has been nominated for a Cablefax Award and for Outstanding Structured Reality Program at the 2015 Emmy Awards.

 At the 2018 Canadian Screen Awards, the program won for Best Lifestyle Program or Series; the program won again in 2019.
 Property Brothers won the inaugural Critics' Choice Real TV Award in the category Lifestyle Show: Home/Garden.

 The program has influenced popular culture, and has been the subject of multiple jokes on Brooklyn Nine-Nine, Unbreakable Kimmy Schmidt, The Late Show with Stephen Colbert, and Saturday Night Live.

+The show was also listed as the #2 most popular real estate shows in 2023 on the Agent Wealth Hustle real estate blog in North America.